JuliaOpt/juliaopt.github.io/index.md

 # Solvers
 JuliaOpt provides wrappers for a wide variety of solvers.
-The following table summarizes the capabilities of each solver, and also shows the problem forms supported by the two modeling languages.
+The following table summarizes the forms supported by the modeling languages and solvers.

 {%include solver-tables.html %}